Mortgage Declined After Valuation: Here is What to Do Next

 Can a mortgage be declined after the valuation fee has been paid?

-Yes, and you can be at risk of losing the fee you paid if your mortgage application breaks down at this stage.
-The best way to safeguard yourself against this is to speak to a mortgage broker, as they can significantly improve your chances of being approved first time.
+Yes, and you can risk losing the fee you paid if your mortgage application breaks down at this stage.
+The best way to safeguard yourself is to speak to a mortgage broker, as they can significantly improve your approval chances.

-If you have already been declined and were charged a valuation fee, a broker can still help you out.
-They will explore whether there are grounds to appeal against the valuation survey result and the potential to negotiate a fee refund with the surveyor/lender.
+If you have already been declined and were charged a valuation fee, a broker can still help.
+They will explore whether there are grounds to appeal or negotiate a refund.
+If you believe the fee was unfairly charged, contact the Financial Ombudsman Service for guidance.

 What to do if you’ve been declined at valuation by a specific lender

-The brokers we work with can help you regardless of which lender has rejected you at the valuation stage, but you might want to read through the relevant guide below if you’ve been turned down by a specific lender and want to know what your options are…
+The brokers we work with can help you regardless of which lender has rejected you at the valuation stage, but you might want to read through the relevant guide below if a specific lender has turned you down and want to know your options are…

 We're so confident in our service, we guarantee it.